Michael Murphy (Gaelic footballer): Return under Jim McGuinness: 2024–

+This meant Murphy departed a role he had on the Football Review Committee.

+Live on television, in the 2025 National League meeting of Armagh and Donegal at MacCumhaill Park, Armagh's 2024 All-Ireland SFC-winning captain Aidan Forker headbutted Michael Murphy in the 44th minute.
+This was within moments of Murphy's reintroduction (as a substitute) to inter-county football, and referee Sean Hurson sent Forker off.
+Forker's headbutt of Michael Murphy was widely compared to Zinedine Zidane's headbutt during the 2006 FIFA World Cup final, though — unlike Zidane's opponent — Murphy stood firm and did not even move.

+Murphy's extraordinary form in the 2025 All-Ireland SFC led Donegal to the final against Kerry.

 Inter-provincial

 Murphy has played for Ulster in the Inter-Provincial Series.

 International rules

 Murphy travelled to Australia for an under-17 international rules series in 2006, despite being a year underage.
 He has been the target of Australian rules football clubs since 2007, but had refused all offers until 2009, when he was reported to be considering a move.
 However, in 2010 he said that he had turned down a move and was not considering it in the future.

 Murphy made his first appearance for Ireland against Australia in the 2010 International Rules Series.
 In 2011, he travelled to Australia for his second series where he played an integral part of Ireland's record aggregate 130–65 win.
 Murphy was considered to be one of Ireland's best performers, finishing as joint-second top scorer with 19 points overall, including the opening goal in the first test.
 He was named as captain of the Irish team for the 2013 Series.
 He led Ireland to a record-breaking victory.

 Murphy was again named as captain of the Irish team for 2014.

 He was involved again in the 2017 International Rules Series.